CoffeeOps/coffeeops.github.io/CODE_OF_CONDUCT.md

 Leaders who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the CoffeeOps leadership team.

-If support in resolving the problem is needed contact the Global CoffeeOps Leadership team of Jennifer Davis and Doug Ireton at iennae@gmail.com and dougireton@gmail.com.
+If support in resolving the problem is needed contact the Global CoffeeOps Leadership team at organizers@coffeeops.org.

 ## Attribution